Fidelity's tax reporting statement consists of two parts:

 The two parts of your tax statement are illustrated and explained in more detail below.
 Sample statements shown are for illustrative purposes only.
 Certain categories of transactions may not pertain to your account.

-The 2014 percentage of income from U.S. Government Securities letter for applicable Fidelity Funds will be available in early January on the Fidelity Fund-Specific Tax Information page in Fidelity's Tax Center.
+The percentage of income from U.S. Government Securities letter for applicable Fidelity Funds will be available in early January on the Fidelity Mutual Fund Tax Information page in Fidelity's Tax Center.
 You may find this letter useful, as you prepare your state income tax, if you received dividends from Fidelity Funds that received income from U.S. government securities.

 If you are subject to the alternative minimum tax (AMT), you are required to report on your federal income tax return the amount of your tax-exempt interest that is subject to the AMT.
 The portion of the exempt interest dividends you received from mutual funds held in your account that is subject to the AMT is reported, fund by fund, in column 11, labeled "Specified Private Activity Bond Interest Dividends."
 For more information, see the IRS Instructions for Form 6251, Alternative Minimum Tax–Individuals.
 For residents of California, Connecticut, Minnesota, and New York, Fidelity may be required to report all or a portion of your total exempt income.

-Form 1099-B lists all 2014 proceeds from the redemption, exchange, or other disposition of shares held in your Fidelity Funds account.
+Form 1099-B lists all proceeds from the redemption, exchange, or other disposition of shares held in your Fidelity Funds account.
 We report all transactions on a trade-date basis, as required by the IRS, and we report the proceeds as gross proceeds.
 To complete your federal income tax return, you will be required to provide the cost basis for the shares sold in order to determine the associated realized gain or loss.
 Similar to the rules governing the tax treatment of long-term capital gains distributions, the lower tax rates (20%, 15%, or, for those taxpayers in the two lowest tax brackets, 0%) apply to any long-term capital gains realized on the sale or exchange of mutual fund shares.
-In general customers must report the information on Form 1099-B by completing Form 8949 (PDF) and/or Form 1040, Schedule D (PDF).
-Help Completing Your 2013 Form 1040, Schedule D may assist you in tax return preparation.
+For more information on completing your tax return, please see help completing form 1040, schedule D.

 How Fidelity reports covered and noncovered shares on Form 1099-B*